 Today, we’re going to talk about Blade Switches.
-With understanding the Blade Switch, you can really customize how your electric guitar’s pickups behave and sound – making your guitar even more unique than it is.
+Blade Switches are the most common variety of switch, used a lot on Stratocasters and Telecasters, primarily.
+With understanding the Blade Switch, you can customize how your electric guitar’s pickups behave and sound – making your guitar even more unique than it is.
 Let’s dive in!

 The most important thing to note about the switch is that it’s a connector.
-Depending on how you have it wired, its’ sole purpose is to connect pickups and outputs.
+Depending on how you have it wired, its’ sole purpose is to send your signal somewhere.
 It does this by using the Blade to wipe across the Terminals.
-When the blade is connected to the terminal, the signals are connected through to the path you’ve designed.
+When the blade connects to the terminal, the signals join through to the path you’ve designed.

 You can see that the switch has 2 Sides, and 4 Terminals Per Side.
-1-3 are the selectable terminals, and the 0 is your common – it’s always connected!
+1-3 are the selectable terminals, and the 0 is your common – it’s always connected.
 As we mentioned earlier, the sole purpose of the switch is a connector.
-Depending on what type of switch you have, all that’s going on mechanically is connecting one of Lugs 1-3 to Lug 0.
+Depending on what type of switch you have, all that is happening is the blade connecting Lugs 1-3 to Lug 0.

-5-Way blade switching is the easiest switch to comprehend, which is why we’re going to start here.
+5-Way blade switching is the most uncomplicated blade switch to comprehend, which is why we’re going to start here.
 The Blades can choose two terminals at the same time on the same side.
-The 5-Way Blade Switch looks exactly like the 3-Way Blade, except it has a slightly larger wiper blade to choose more than one terminal at the same time.
-This is really useful for selecting the Bridge and Middle pickup at the same time, to get that infamous “quack” tone.
+The 5-Way Blade Switch looks a lot like the 3-Way Blade, except it has a slightly larger wiper blade to choose more than one terminal at the same time.
+This enlarged blade is useful for selecting the Bridge and Middle pickup at the same time, to get that infamous “quack” tone.

-The image below shows what terminals are connected when you’re on each position.
+The image below shows what terminals are connected when you’re in each position.
 Please note that the “0” terminals are your common connections – they are always connected.

 How it works:

-You can see a pattern emerging here!
-Let’s show you a real world example on how we wire this up:
+I’m sure you can see a pattern emerging here.
+Let’s show you a real-world example on how we wire this up:

-There are many, many ways to wire up a Stratocaster, however, let’s take a look at a really popular one.
+There are many ways to wire up a Stratocaster; however, let’s take a look at a traditional one.
 Please note that we’ve added a jumper here!
 The purpose of this jumper activates (or connects) the second side of the switch.
-So, we have an input side of the switch where our pickups are soldered to, and an output side of the switch where our signal is going.
+So, we have an input side of the switch where our pickups solder to, and an output side of the switch where our signal is going.

 As you can see, by jumping to the next side of the switch, you can create a lot of tonal variations with your Strat.
 Having this second side of the switch is really useful when you have two tone controls – you can use the Neck and Middle on one tone control, and the Bridge on a separate tone control with a different value.
 Now that we’ve understood the basics a bit and talked about some real Stratocaster examples, let’s get into 3-Way Switching: